 C.C.
 Babcock from The Nanny has borderline Yandere tendencies towards Maxwell Sheffield.
 Throughout the series, she's unable to grasp that Maxwell's not romantically interested in her.
 She gets better towards the end as she finds herself falling for Niles.

 Abby from NCIS once had to deal with a stalker ex-boyfriend.
 His walls are covered with pictures of her (all taken from outside restraining order's limits), and the team assumes he's the one hacking into all her records.
 Turns out he was, but, he could only do it because a professional killer/hacker had already done it.

-Also Adrian has had behaviors bordering on this to Ricky in seasons 2 and 4.
+Also Adrian has had behaviors bordering on this to Ricky in Seasons 2 and 4.
 Tom to Adrian.
 Jack has shades of this in his behavior to Grace.
-Grant transfered schools to get closer to Ashley in season 3.
+Grant transferred schools to get closer to Ashley in Season 3.
 Ashley to Ricky in Season 3.
-Dylan has behaviors like this to Ben in season 4.
+Dylan has behaviors like this to Ben in Season 4.

 On Seinfeld, Elaine was very prone to getting these.

 Joe Davola had a Stalker Shrine made of pictures he had taken of her without her noticing.
 Naturally this creeps Elaine out.
 He later becomes suspicious and thinks she cheated on him.
 This causes him to run around searching for her and Jerry dressed as a clown.